o19s/keel/README.md

 ## LOLz

-Naming is hard, so why no have fun with it?
+Naming is hard, so why not have fun with it?

 ```
 Daniel